abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 manual_newsletter: true
 ---

+> [T]hough it is worthwhile to attain the end merely for one man, it is finer and more godlike to attain it for a nation [...].
+>
+> -- Aristotle[^4]

 The first program written for a computer ran June 21, 1948 on the Manchester Mark 1[^1].
-That means software engineers have been cursing at compilers, pulling all-night debugging sessions, and arguing about curly braces for seven decades.
+That means programmers have been cursing at compilers, pulling all-night debugging sessions, and arguing about curly braces for seven decades.

 Why do we do it?
 Aside from the joy of creation, what is the point of the work?

 There are as many answers to that question as there are people who ask.
-However, one answer can elevate our profession and fill our work with purpose:

-_We exist to serve the common good._
+However, one answer can elevate our profession and give each of us an added purpose: _We exist to serve the common good._

+As technology becomes inseparable from human life, we, the builders of this technology, should view our work in this light.
+Doing so involves more than interpretation; "serving" implies action.
+But what kind of action?

+A Code would help by spelling out exactly what kind of actions we think serve the common good -- and which don't.
+We can agree on a Code and hold each other accountable to it.

+Before deciding on a Code, however, we must first explore competing interpretations of our work, define "the common good," and identify exactly how our activities as engineers intersect with this concept.

 ## What We're Up Against